15th April, 2025

 Remarkable Commerce: True innovation and development agility is possible when your eCommerce platform can be integrated with any solution and data can be accessed in real-time both manually and dynamically – this is why an open API is critical and is why Remarkable Commerce has a suite of APIs which can be used in a headless fashion to retrieve and post data to.
 Headless architecture and simple, API integrations give you the flexibility to engage customers across every retail touchpoint – web, mobile, apps, marketplaces, in-store – and deliver seamless omnichannel experiences.
 Remarkable Commerce has a pre-integrated front end accelerator that slashes ‘time to web’ for new digital storefronts, so you can focus on UX, brand strategy and optimisation.

 Shopify Plus: Shopify is trying to dress their ‘Plus’ platform up as a “modular monolith” but the truth, is the platform can be hacked together, using script feature hacks in an attempt to resolve issues like complex product pricing, promotions, and custom checkout flows.
 In recent years, Shopify has heavily promoted its ‘Headless’ capabilities, but there are many complexities that arise with headless.
-When stacking up the pros and cons, we like to use the analogy of it being a bit like ‘building your own house’; if you’ve got the budget, the resource, the experience… you can make a real success of it.
-But brands mustn’t overlook all the lengthy considerations, meticulous planning, and fair bit of elbow grease it demands.
+More often than not, headless projects shouhld only be approached in very particular circumstances.

 5. Product & catalogue management

 Remarkable Commerce: With an endlessly customisable admin (and storefront!), all Remarkable Commerce platform clients have heavily tailored functionality which saves them time and effort, when managing large amounts of products and categories.
-A few popular features inside the PIM module of Remarkable Commerce include:
+A few popular features inside the PIM module of Remarkable Commerce include a product translations interface: allowing the retailer to bulk set translated copy.

 Shopify Plus: A common frustration with Shopify is that when you upload product images, they aren’t automatically re-cropped or processed to a suitable size/dimension.
 This will need to be done manually.
 While you can overcome this by editing your images before uploading, it (again) becomes a time-consuming task when you’re working with 100s or even 1000s of products.
 One of the biggest challenges you may face when working with Shopify, is your agency are unable to access server logs and historical data.
 Such as if you accidentally import incorrect product data, you cannot revert (or even ask your agency to revert the change back to a previous data iteration).